ssjshields/zs-modding/README.md

 ![image](https://github.com/ssjshields/zs-modding/assets/88489119/cc9311f2-f755-4472-94ae-1825df1c0501)

-**2.** Right click the highlighted difference and copy the code into the desired file
+**2.** Right-click the highlighted difference and copy the code into the desired file

 > Repeat this process for each desired difference, merging all desired changes into a single file